DefinetlyNotAI/Logicytics/README.md

 and failure guidance.
 Artifact reads are bounded (16 MiB by default, never more than 64 MiB) and verify the exact registered bytes against their manifest SHA-256 before returning evidence.
+`open_artifact` applies the same run ownership and hash checks with streaming I/O before asking Windows to open the file through its associated application.

 ## Configuration